 Congressman Sherman couldn’t have picked a worse time to announce a ban.
 For one, it was Blockchain Week in New York City.
 The huge Consensus conference was one of many events going on throughout the week and historically, cryptos have a nice jump in price and the market is flooded with positivity.

 Secondly, Sherman’s proposed bill announcement also came soon after investment giant Fidelity Digital Assets announced they would be offering crypto investing to their clients.
+This event represented just one blip in a cascade of announcements by institutional investors entering the market.

-A third instance of bad timing is the news of a possible trade war between China and the US.
+The third instance of bad timing is the news of a possible trade war between China and the US.

 As to the positive press on crypto around the time of Sherman’s ban proposal, the crypto Twitter crowd had a veritable field day: